tarwn/lessthandot-hugo/blogs/content/posts/2012-07-23-reducing-code-build-test-friction.md

   <img src="http://www.tiernok.com/LTDBlog/AddressTDD/TestsAreGreen.png" alt="Tests Are Green" /><br /> Tests and code turn Green automatically
 </div>

 When you get to all green dots, you're done.
-No need to stop, just move right on to the next test. [video:youtube:E0PztmQQlOQ]
+No need to stop, just move right on to the next test.

+{{< youtube id="E0PztmQQlOQ" autoplay="false" >}}

 Enjoy the flow.